 These formula dimensions don't store values directly; they are calculated as they are fetched.
 When used in a dashboard question, this type of dimension will contain a null or zero value.

-Instead, construct your question by making sure the individual dimensions that make up the formula are captured in your filter and then build a custom expression to summarize your data.
+Instead, construct your question by making sure the individual dimension members that make up the formula are captured in your filter and then building a custom expression to summarize your data.

 Refer to this article about using tags and formulas in dashboards for more information.